What's in a Name? Beyond Class Indices for Image Recognition: Experiments

 \subsection{Analysis}

 Here we investigate the various design choices in our solution to SCD.
 In \cref{tab:unsup_compare}, we investigate both the choice of features for the initial clustering step, as well as the effects of different components of our semantic naming method, under the unsupervised setting.
 Particularly, we gradually add our initial voting step, the iterative refinement, and the linear assignment, as introduced in~\cref{sec:method:unsupervised:init} and \cref{sec:method:unsupervised:refine}, on top of the $k$-means non-parametric clustering.
 We experiment on the generic classification dataset ImageNet-100 and also the fine-grained Stanford Dogs dataset.
 We experiment with both CLIP~\cite{Radford2021Learning} and DINO~\cite{caron2021emerging} features for the initial $k$-means clustering.

 As can be seen, each component of the semantic naming process improves sACC and ACC.
 The trend holds for different datasets and features used for the initial clustering.
 Furthermore, DINO features provide a better starting point than CLIP in this setting.
 This is likely because DINO features form strong nearest-neighbour classifiers ~\cite{caron2021emerging}.
 Our entire method gives an sACC of $41.2\%$ on ImageNet-100 and $53.8\%$ on Stanford Dogs using DINO based initial clustering.
 We also note the boost our methods can give in clustering accuracy on ImageNet-100 over $k$-means clustering with DINO features.
-This is surprising as, despite not being designed for this purpose, our semantic naming method is able to group similar images together more effectively than the strong DINO baseline. \jie{We also investigate the effects of using different initial clustering algorithms.
+This is surprising as, despite not being designed for this purpose, our semantic naming method is able to group similar images together more effectively than the strong DINO baseline.
+We also investigate the effects of using different initial clustering algorithms.
 Compared with $k$-means and SS-$k$-means, the proposed CSS-$k$-means gives the best semantic naming performance.
-More experimental details are in the supplementary material. }